liuguangqiang/TwoSidedLayout/README.md

 VERTICAL
 ```
 ### Tension and Friction
-TurnLayout is using [Rebound](http://facebook.github.io/rebound/) to drive animations.
+TwoSidedLayout is using [Rebound](http://facebook.github.io/rebound/) to render animations.
 Change tension and friction will influence the animation effects in Rebound.
-So TurnLayout create a method to change these.
+So TwoSidedLayout create a method to change these.

 ```
 public void setTensionAndFriction(double tension, double friction)